Arithmetic diagonal cycles on unitary Shimura varieties: Semi-global integral models

 We now define the moduli functor $\CM_{K^m_{\wt G}}(\wt G)$ over $\CM_{K_{\wt G}}(\wt G)$.
 Let $(A_0,\iota_0,\lambda_0,A,\iota,\lambda, \ov\eta^p)\in \CM_{K_{\wt G}}(\wt G)(S)$.
 Consider the factors occurring in the decomposition (\ref{decomp by w}) of the $p$-divisible group $A[p^\infty]$,

 When $p$ is locally nilpotent on $S$, the $p$-divisible group $A[w_0^\infty]$ satisfies the Kottwitz condition of type $r|_{w_0}$ for the action of $O_{F,w_0}$ on its Lie algebra, in the sense of the previous subsection.
-In fact, in this case the matching condition \eqref{cond CM} and the Kottwitz condition \eqref{kottwitzF} imply that $A[w_0^\infty]$ is a one-dimensional formal $O_{F,w_0}$-module of (absolute) height $n \cdot [F_{w_0}:\BQ_p]$, whereas the second factor in \eqref{dec pdiv} is identified via the polarization $\lambda$ with the (absolute) dual of the first factor (and has dimension $n \cdot [F_{w_0}:\BQ_p]-1$).
-Analogously,
+Thus by the formulation of the Kottwitz condition in Remark \ref{M remarks}\eqref{Kottwitzr} and the matching condition \eqref{cond CM},